TuranAbbasli/SentenceBoundaryDetection/README.md

 ## Inference with NVIDIA Triton

 Inference is served using NVIDIA Triton Inference Server, which accelerates execution with GPU or CPU support.
 Docker Compose is used to run the server.
+Triton image version: 25.11

 ### Folder Structure